NBJIN/Project-2-/README.md

 <br>

-The following are the wireframe which were drawn up for mobile.
+The following are the wireframes which were drawn up for mobile.
 <br>

 ![image](https://github.com/NBJIN/Project-2-/assets/106515976/9ad86f51-0330-45e8-97c5-e2012fb27049)